 Because the US government issues its own currency, it can’t “run out of money” or go bankrupt.
 That means “We the People” can — and should — spend what we need to spend on what we want and need without worrying about “how to pay for it.”
-So long as there is production capacity, people and natural resources to apply, we can pay for things by issuing money as our Congress instructs our Treasury.
+So long as there is production capacity, people and natural resources to apply, we can pay for things by issuing money via Congressional instruction to our Treasury.

 Our national budget conversations should be about our spending priorities, not arbitrary spending limits.

-Academics and economists explain how this works.
+Academics and economists describe how this works.
 They call their explanation “Modern Monetary Theory” (MMT), but their explanations can get complicated and can seem counterintuitive.
-This site tries to bridge the gap between the complicated explanations and what the public needs to know.
+This site compiles materials that bridge the gap between the complicated explanations and what the public needs to know.

 Our aim is to amplify these voices so the ideas become more widespread; that more people will read and comment and that more sites — devoted to other issue areas — will begin to explore these ideas, connect the dots and feature posts from an MMT-literate perspective.

 For a brief introduction and explanation of MMT, read Congress can give every American a pony (if it breeds enough ponies), by Stephanie Kelton, in the LA Times, 9/29/2017.
 From her op-ed: